carpentries-incubator/lesson-gpu-programming/_episodes/04-global_local_memory.md

 > ~~~
 > {: .language-c}
 > > ## Solution
-> > The vectors `A`, `B`, and `C` are in global memory.
+> > The vectors `A`, `B`, and `C` are stored in global memory.
 > {: .solution}
 {: .challenge}

-Memory allocated on the host, and passed to the kernel as a function parameter, is allocated in global memory.
+Memory allocated on the host, and passed as a parameter to a kernel, is by default allocated in global memory.
-In CUDA there is no particular keyword to specify for global memory allocation.

 # Local Memory